Kevenzyrelpascioles/ndmc_voting_system/README.md

 <img align="right" width="100" height="100" src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif">

-The **NDMC Voting System** is a comprehensive web-based application designed for Notre Dame of Midsayap College (NDMC) to conduct secure and efficient electronic voting for student elections.
-The system provides a dual-environment solution that works both offline (localhost development) and online (production hosting) with automatic environment detection.
+The **NDMC Voting System** is a comprehensive web-based app designed for the Student of Notre Dame of Midsayap College (NDMC) to conduct secure and efficient electronic voting for student elections.

 ### 🎯 Core Objectives
 - 🔒 **Secure** - Multi-layer security with session management